williamvds/uni/osc/lectures.md

 - Two binary semaphores/mutexes:
   - `sync` synchronizes access to the buffer (counter), initialised to 1
   - `delay_consumer` ensures that the consumer goes to sleep when there are no items available, initialised to 0
-  - Cons
-      - Race condition - When consumer has exhausted the buffer, the produce can still increment count before consumer checks it
+  - __Con__: Race condition - When consumer has exhausted the buffer, the producer can still increment count before consumer checks it

 ### Synchronisation problems
 - Bounded buffer
   - eg with `n` consumers, `m` producers, fixed buffer size `N`
-  - `sync`: boolean mutex/semaphore - enforce mutual exclusion when manipulating the buffer
+  - `sync`: boolean mutex/semaphore - enforce mutual exclusion when
+      manipulating the buffer
   - `empty`: tracks number of empty spaces in buffer, initialised to `N`
   - `full`: tracks number of full spaces in buffer, initialised to `0`
   - `empty` and `full` are counting semaphores, updated as elements are removed/added respectively

 ### Dining philosophers problem
 - 5 philosophers sitting on a round table
 - Each needs 2 forks to be able to eat
 - When hungry (in between thinking), the philosopher tries the acquire the forks on their left and right
 - Reflects general problem of sharing a limited set of resources (forks) between a number of processes (philosophers)

 #### Naïve solutions
 - Pick up a fork and wait for a second one to become available
   - Have one semaphore per fork
-  - If all start at the same time, they will all take the fork on the left = deadlock as each is waiting for the fork on their right
+  - __Cons__: Deadlock - if all start at the same time, they will all take the fork on their left, so each will then wait for the fork on their right
-  - Cons
-      - Can avoid deadlock by putting forks down and waiting a random time (similar to Ethernet networks)
+      - Can be avoided by putting forks down and waiting a random time (similar to Ethernet networks)

 - Put one spare fork in the center of the table
   - Each philosopher has a fork for themselves
   - Each philosopher waits for the spare to be free when hungry
-  - Cons
-      - Results in poor usage of resources
+  - __Con__: Results in poor usage of resources

 #### Ideal solution
 - Store state of philosophers: